Richard has survived into his fifth decade at the Bar!

 He is regularly instructed as counsel on the Attorney General’s Panel, acting for Government Departments at jury inquests.

 Claims arising out of road traffic accidents have been a significant aspect of Richard’s practice over very many years.
-These claims have touched on almost every legal scenario, and include claims involving the Motor Insurers’ Bureau’s untraced and uninsured driver’s agreements, insurance / cover issues, fraudulent claims, catastrophic injury and multiple party claims.
-By way of example, Richard currently acts for an uninsured, under-age motor cycle rider who was in a head-on collision with a bus, suffering life changing injuries, and recently obtained a very satisfactory settlement (for one of the Defendants) of a substantial claim brought against the MOD and a farmer after a military vehicle left a muddy country road causing serious injury to multiple passengers.
+These claims have touched on almost every legal scenario, and include claims involving the Motor Insurers’ Bureau’s untraced and uninsured driver’s agreements, insurance and cover issues, fraudulent claims, catastrophic injury and multiple party claims.
+By way of example, Richard currently acts for a number of motorcycle riders who have each suffering life changing injuries, and for a car driver in a pedestrian brain injury case.

 - Attorney General’s Panel Counsel